 Applying for a Mortgage in a Community Property State

 Applying for a mortgage in a community property state can be a challenge if you need a government-backed loan to qualify for financing.
 That’s because guidelines for FHA, VA, and USDA home loans require lenders to consider the debts of both spouses, even if only one is applying for a home loan.
 They may also consider the non-borrowing spouse’s credit when underwriting the loan.
 However, conventional (non-government) lenders do not require a borrowing spouse to disclose the debts and credit history of the non-borrowing spouse.
 If you can qualify for financing without a government-backed home loan, borrowing in a community property state doesn’t present a problem.

 Ann and Bill are married.
 Ann works full-time, carries one credit card that she pays off every month, and she owns her car outright with no loans.
-Her husband, Bill, is in grad school and just started a part-time job.
+Her husband, Bill, is in grad school and has just started a part-time job.
 He has student loans, a couple of credit cards, and an auto loan.
 His debts are partially covered by a stipend from his school and money from his parents.
 Qualifying would be a nightmare because Bill’s debts are high, and underwriters may be unable to count his income.
 It makes sense for Ann to apply for a mortgage in her name so that only her debts will be counted.

-Government Loans in Community Property States
+Guidelines on Government Home Loan in Community Property States